 - The opportunity for students to perform their poetry either online or in person

-- You deliver at least five lessons with your class, using the venue workshop or the local or personal/family history resources as inspiration for their poetry writing
+- You deliver at least five lessons with your class using the venue workshop as inspiration for their poetry writing (lesson plans provided)

 - You nominate and ensure the inclusion of your students in the performance and publishing opportunities